-The most notable attribute of fiber-optic patch cable is that this type of cable utilizes light as a means of transmitting data, whereas copper cable relies on electricity to relay information.
-Light is not only the fastest means of transmission, light further enables the fiber-optic cable to weigh less than ordinary copper cable as well as retain a reduced overall structure.
+The most notable attribute of fiber-optic patch cable is that it utilizes light to transmit data, whereas copper cable relies on electricity.
+Light is not only the fastest means of transmission, but it enables the cable to weigh less than ordinary copper cable.
 In other words, fiber-optic cable is designed to be installed in areas where copper cable would be unrealistic.

-The previously stated facets alone demonstrate a number of reasons why fiber-optic cable has begun to maintain a sound presence within the market.
-Yet, there is much more to learn and gage when it comes to this innovative product.
+These details alone demonstrate a number of reasons why fiber-optic cable has become a standard within the market.
+But still there are many more details to consider when choosing a product.

 Understanding the Basic Structure

-The most inner core of the fiber-optic cable is made of glass; this allows for the light to seamlessly travel through.
-Cladding forms the layer that surrounds the core; cladding is either made of glass or plastic and is designed to act as a protective layer that keeps the light inside the core.
+The inner core of the fiber-optic cable is made of glass which allows the signal light to travel through.
+Surrounding the core is cladding which is either made of glass or plastic, and is added as a protective layer that keeps the light inside the core.
 The 250um coating incases both the fiber core as well as the cladding and is designated to protect each of the inner layers.
-The 900um buffer layer shields the fiber from outside stress; this layer comes in two types: tight and loose tube.
-Lastly, the strength members aramid yarn and cable jacket, which serve as the final two layers, are added to prevent the potential breakage of all inner layers as the cable is handled and once the cable is installed.
+The 900um buffer layer shields the fiber from outside stress.
+This layer comes in two types: tight and loose tube.
+Lastly, the strength members and cable jacket serve as the final two layers and are added to prevent the breakage of all inner layers as the cable is handled and once the cable is installed.

 Fiber-optic cable is customizable; the aforementioned factors may alter slightly, depending on the fiber count, capacity, diameter, length, and jacket material required for a particular job.